 We are grateful to the following attorneys partnering with Foundations in Education, Inc.:

-Stephen Napier is a partner at Ivey, Barnum & O’Mara, LLC, practicing tax and estate planning, trust and estate administration and business succession planning.
+Stephen Napier is a partner and chair of the Trusts & Estates department at Berkowitz, Trager & Trager, LLC, practicing in the areas of tax and estate planning, trust and estate administration and business succession planning.
 Mr. Napier advises individuals, families and business owners on developing tax-efficient wealth management strategies.
 He guides fiduciaries and beneficiaries through trust and estate settlement and administration process, including probate and contested estate matters.
 He is a frequent speaker on estate planning and estate administration topics.
-Stephen serves on the Board of Directors and Chairs the Young Professionals Group for Inspirica, Inc., in Stamford.
-He is also a member of Fairfield County’s Community Foundations’ Rising Professional Advisors Council and the Greenwich Chamber of Commerce.
+Stephen serves on the Board of Directors for Inspirica, Inc., in Stamford.
+He is also a member of the Fairfield County’s Community Foundation’s Rising Professional Advisors Council and the Greenwich Chamber of Commerce.

-Stephen received his BA from the University of Connecticut and his JD from the University of Connecticut Law School.
+Stephen received his BA from the University of Connecticut and his JD from the University of Connecticut School Of Law.

 T.R.
 Rowe is an attorney with McNamara & Kenney Law Firm, a firm dedicated to representing a broad range of clientele while maintaining the personal service of a small law firm.
 Attorney Rowe is the Judge of Probate for the District of Trumbull, Easton and Monroe.
 He previously served as State Representative for Trumbull in the Connecticut General Assembly.
 He holds several civic offices as well including Director with the John & Ethel Kashulon Foundation, Trustee of Saints Cyril and Methodius Church, Member of The Kennedy Center Legislative Advisory Committee and Honorary Board of Directors with Caroline House.